PejLab/Pantry/README.md

 ...
 ```

-## Input files
+### Input files

 Some phenotypes are extracted from raw sequences (e.g. using kallisto), while others are extracted from aligned reads.
 Pantry input sequences must be in FASTQ format.
 If you only have BAM files, you can extract FASTQ from them, e.g. using [`run_SamToFastq.py`](https://github.com/broadinstitute/gtex-pipeline/blob/master/rnaseq/src/run_SamToFastq.py).

 Pantry will generate its own BAM files from the FASTQ files using the reference files.
-These new BAM files will not contain the sequences themselves so they will be smaller than typical BAM files.
-If you are sure your existing BAM files are compatible with the reference files, you can symlink to them in the intermediate directory, named as expected by the pipeline, and update the timestamps to avoid re-running the alignment step.
-Note that the BAM files output by STAR are deleted by default after being converted to shrunken BAM files, so it's recommended to use symlinks instead of the actual files, and name the symlinks either as the STAR output BAM files or the final, shrunken BAM files.
+The sequences themselves will be removed from the new BAM files, so they will be smaller than typical BAM files.
+If you are sure your existing BAM files are compatible with the reference files, you can symlink to them in intermediate directory, named as expected by the pipeline (either as the STAR output or the final, shrunken BAM files), and update the timestamps to avoid re-running the alignment step. **Do NOT** put any important external files into the intermediate directory, as they could be deleted or overwritten.

-### FASTQ sample map
+#### FASTQ sample map

 A file containing FASTQ file paths and the name of the sample they map to, separated by tabs, with no header.
 The paths should be relative to the `fastq_dir` specified in the config file.